wokwi/wokwi-docs/docs/parts/wokwi-lcd1602.md

 \* Controlling the backlight requires another I/O pin.

 You can select the desired configuration by setting the `pins` attribute.
-Set it to "i2c" for the I2C configuration, or to "full" for the standard configuration (the default).
+Set it to "i2c" for the I2C configuration, or "full" for the standard configuration (the default).

 ### I2C configuration